huzaifah-cyber/Enterprise-Windows-Active-Directory/README.md

 #### Departmental Shared Folder Structure

-A `Shared by DC` folder was created containing three departmental subfolders, each restricted to its corresponding security group with Read/Write permissions — preventing cross-department access (e.g., IT cannot view HR or Finance).
+A `Shared by DC` folder was created containing three departmental subfolders, each restricted to its corresponding security group with Read/Write permissions; preventing cross-department access (e.g., IT cannot view HR or Finance).

 <img src="assets/16.png" width="900">

 *Figure 16.
 Departmental shared folders with group-based Read/Write permissions.*

-#### Access Control Verification — Negative Test
+#### Access Control Verification: Negative Test

 User `mhuzaifah`, a member of the `_IT` group, was confirmed unable to access the Finance department folder over the network.